juhasev/sample-ninja-help/sub-panel-location-mapping.md

 - DMA
 - OLD_DMA

+> If you choose "No action" for any variable then the new and old values are omitted as no changes will be made.

-When the mapping process is completed you will receive an instant notification with the high level details about the updated, added and deleted records by each LOCALE you **Sub Panel** contains.
+> When the mapping process is completed you will receive an instant notification with the high level details about the updated, added and deleted records by each LOCALE you **Sub Panel** contains.